AzoraNova/AzoraNova/README.md

 ## 📫 How to reach me...

-You can reach out to me via my websiet contact page, when I get time to update it I'll add it here :)
+You can reach out to me via my website contact page, when I get time to update it I'll add it here :)

 ## 😄 Pronouns: He/Him